ufrisk/pcileech-fpga/sp605_ft601/readme.md

 * Download pre-built binary [here](https://mega.nz/#!BCRUED6R!4qhJ57cF0iMK0Ux26XOtyqdN_GLTOc2bwu6cKxj4468). <br>SHA256: `caaf43d53bc6cb137fb8c4b106e9fd6432524738682aec7dcd75a837c4bcd729`

 v2.2
+* **PCILeech is free and open source.
+PCILeech is not affiliated with the SP605 and do not gain financially from sales.
+If you find PCILeech useful please consider [supporting the project](https://github.com/sponsors/ufrisk) for as low as $2.
+Thank You ❤️**
 * Improved load speed.
 * Bug fixes - USB and Timing.
 * Compatible with PCILeech v2.6+